 Cameras and Photography Tools to Invest In

-Photography is one of the top skills that can pave way for a college scholarship.
+Photography is one of the top skills that can pave the way for a college scholarship.
 However, as the programs above have highlighted, you need to demonstrate your talent before you are granted financial aid.
 While you might already have some gear, you might want to consider investing in these tools of the trade if you’re serious about becoming a professional.

 1. DSLR Camera